mdtuhinsheikh/mdtuhinsheikh.github.io/_pages/about.md

 - UK Biobank, All of Us, electronic health records, cancer disease, type 2 diabetes, statistical genomics, microbiome data for premature babies and inflammatory bowel disease.

 ## Recent Developments/News
+* Joined Department of Biostatistics, Yale University as a Postdocotral Associate in September, 2022.
 * Received the "Doctoral Dissertation Fellowship" at the University of Connecticut, Summer 2022.
 * Presented our paper titled "New Bayesian C-indices for Assessing Importance of Longitudinal Biomarkers in Fitting Competing Risks Survival Data in the Presence of Partially Masked Causes" at the ENAR 2022.
 * Recieved the prestigious "[IBM Student Research Award](https://statistics.uconn.edu/2021/10/14/awards-at-the-34th-ness-symposium/){:target="_blank"}" at the New England Statistics Symposium, Sep 28 - Oct 2, 2021.